Thorne & Daughters, `Tin Soldier` Swartland Semillon Gris

 Tasting Notes & Technical Details

-The ‘Tin Soldier’ is deep yellow with copper reflections.
-On the nose are distinct aromas of tea leaves, yellow peach and grapefruit.
-The palate is rich, textured and creamy; the finish is long with notes of spiced apple, ginger and a refreshing salinity.
+The ‘Tin Soldier’ is deep yellow with copper tones, from the fermentation on skins.
+On the nose there distinct aromas of tea leaves, yellow peach, warm toast and grapefruit.
+The palate is rich, textured and creamy, balanced by refreshing salinity and finishes on a long generous note of spiced apple and ginger.

 Alcohol (ABV)